abbr/nagios-plugin/README_tobe.md

 * Option to auto forbid unexpected arguments

 ## Annotated Working Example
-Following script implements a plugin to use external program `wget` to check a web site.
+Following script implements a plugin to check web sites using external program `wget`.
 This plugin addresses some defects in Nagios built-in plugin check_http, for instance unable to failover to next IP when a web site is mapped to multiple IPs and attempts to connect to currently chosen IP failed at TCP socket layer.

 test.js:
 ```